MaddyRizvi/Kernel-PCA-wine-classifier/README.md

 ## 📝 Summary

 This project implements Kernel Principal Component Analysis (Kernel PCA) for dimensionality reduction followed by Logistic Regression for classification.
-The model is trained and evaluated on the Wine dataset, visualizing the decision boundary in reduced dimensions.
+The model is trained and evaluated on the Wine dataset, visualizing the decision boundary in reduced dimensions.This model can be applied to any big-size dataset.

 ## 📂 Dataset